fusioncha0s/Avi-On-Cooper-HaloHome-Setup-with-MQTT/README.md

 - You have Ubuntu OS installed or similar OS installed on a server or device
 - You have access to SSH to run commands within your Ubuntu OS

+# Create a Mosquitto Borker user within Home Assistant
+The MQTT Broker automatically will use all users within Home Assistant for authentication.
+So you could use your own user account for this.
+This is not really secure.
+Best practice is to create a user account for mqtt which you can use on all your devices.
+    1. Within your Home Assistant frontend/home navigate to the Settings menu
+    2. Click on People > Users
+    3. Click on ADD USER in the lower right corner
+    4. Enter a name, in this example we will use mosquitto
+    5. enter the password and confirm it
+    6. Disable Administrator and local access only
+    7. Click CREATE

 # Switch to Root & Install System Dependencies
 Start by switching to the root user:
 ```bash